onedata/onedata-documentation/docs/glossary.md

 ## File metadata

-An information that describes a file or directory.
+Information that describes a file or directory.
 Can be roughly divided into filesystem metadata, governed by the system, and user defined metadata, i.e. extended attributes or custom RDF and JSON documents.
 Learn more [here][docs-file-metadata].